SchMattes67/NoRoundedCorner/README.md

-This simple console app removes Windows rounded corners in Windows 11.<br>
+This simple console app stays resident and removes all Windows rounded corners in Windows 11.<br>
 For everybody not like the round corners, simply add this console app to your autostart.<br>
-It stays resident and removes continously the rounded corners from every window.<br>
+It continously removes the rounded corners from every window.<br>

 Before<br>
 ![grafik](https://github.com/SchMattes67/NoRoundedCorner/assets/168335359/e31def7f-0f7c-4a05-a159-fa83601b3721)